 Harry Hill's TV Burp is pretty much a living, breathing generator of CMOFs.
 You'll find a good few dozen a show, to the amount that trying to write out every single one would end up making the page look like an encyclopedia.

 - From the episode dated 26th March 2011, we get a scene from Coronation Street with four characters looking like it could turn into a pretty nasty fight.
-Harry does the usual lead-in, but before he can scream "FIGHT!", it cuts back to Corrie where the scene degenerates into an all-out brawl.
-Around half a minute later, Harry steps in and declares "FIGHT!", being followed with 'Heather', Nobbin (Some weird horse-skull thing from a show he looked at the previous week), the Knitted Character, a bug-eyed store dummy, and Wagbo!
-All while "I Predict A Riot" blares in the background.
+Harry does the usual lead-in, but before he can scream "FIGHT!", it cuts back to Coronation Street where the scene degenerates into an all-out brawl.
+Around half a minute later, Harry steps in and declares "FIGHT!", being followed with 'Heather', Nobbin (Some weird horse-skull thing from a show he looked at the previous week), the Knitted Character, a bug-eyed store dummy (meant to represent Ross Kemp), and Wagbo!
+All while "I Predict A Riot" by Kaiser Chiefs blares in the background.

 - Nothing a bit of lippy won't sort.

 - In one episode, Harry notes about Heartbeat always previewing their next episode as a dramatic and action-packed saga.
 As a result, Harry responds by showing a preview of next week's TV Burp, complete with car crashes, sky-diving, and Harry hiding in a bush.Harry Hill: (while sky-diving) Isn't it funny when people end up looking like their pencil sharpeners, eh?